BLCtbc/dehy/deploy_tools/provisioning_notes.md

 		change the owner:group -> if you aren't sure, check the media file owner first and just use those settings:
 			`sudo chown -R admin:www-data static/`

+		also need to change this, else venv will be deleted after each pull:
+			`sudo chown -R admin:www-data venv/`